 A biennial convention focuses on a theme relevant to the Benedictine heritage.
 These conventions, which are held at monastic institutions around the country, are open to any interested persons.
+The most recent convention was held in July of 2014

 BENEDICTINE MONASTICISM: THE PAST RECEIVING THE FUTURE